Lynching of Marie Thompson

 The lynching of Marie Thompson of Shepherdsville took place in the early morning on June 15, 1904, in Lebanon Junction, Bullitt County, Kentucky, for her killing of John Irvin, a white landowner.
 The day before Thompson had attempted to defend her son from being beaten by Irvin in a dispute; he ordered her off the land.
 As she was walking away from him, he attacked her with a knife and she killed him in self-defense with a razor.
 She was arrested and put in the county jail.

 About a dozen white men went to the jail at midnight the day of the killing to lynch Thompson.
-They were surprised by a group of blacks and fled the scene.
+They were surprised by a group of armed black people and fled the scene.
 Assured by the sheriff that he would protect Thompson, the African Americans left.
 Two hours later, a larger lynch mob of about 50 took Thompson from the jail and prepared to hang her from a nearby tree.
 She grabbed a knife and freed herself, but did not run far before the group brought her down with a fusillade of mortal shots.
 She died the following day in jail of her injuries.